davidtheclark/jquery.cssAnimateAuto/README.md

 - default: `cssaa`
 - passed as: part of the Options object.

-A namespace for the events the plugin will add and remove listeners to.
-You probably won't need to change this -- but if you do, you can.
+A namespace for the events that the plugin will use.
+You probably won't need to change this -- but if you do need to, you can.

 ### Callback